michnaugh1/Michigan_Constitution/README.md

 # Michigan Constitution

 The State of Michigan has adopted four Constitutions in its history.
-Below is from History of Michigan's Constitutions from the Michigan Legislature.
-Available at: https://www.legislature.mi.gov/documents/Publications/Constitution.pdf
+Below is from [History of Michigan's Constitutions from the Michigan Legislature.](https://www.legislature.mi.gov/documents/Publications/Constitution.pdf)

 This project was inspired by the github page of a history of the United States Constitution by [JesseKPhillips](https://github.com/JesseKPhillips/USA-Constitution)